Website Promotion for Local Candidates

 Being too ROI focused

-Although marketing through social media is arguably measurable, it does not mean you should obsess over the traffic and retweet metrics.
+Although marketing through social media is arguably measurable, it does not mean you should obsess over the traffic and repost metrics.
 The intangible benefits from relationships and message promotion are more important.
-(But for those who are interested, a few tools to help measure your social media ROI include Tweetreach and TweetDeck.
+(But for those who are interested, a few tools to help measure your social media ROI include X Analytics, TweetDeck, and third-party tools like Sprout Social.)

 Online Candidate allows you to easily integrate social media into your campaign website.
-Start a website for your political campaign today.
+Start your campaign website today.